Ating Dibdibin

 In 2008, the first partnership was forged with Marikina City.
 The city institutionalized Ating Dibdibin and created the first breast cancer trust fund in the country.
 Together with ICanServe, the program includes free mammography, free biopsy, free surgery, discounted ultrasound and access to government funding agencies and the Philippine Cancer Society.

 In 2010, Panabo City in Davao province was the second to embrace the program as permanent.
 In 2012, Taguig City embraced Ating Dibdibin and Muntinlupa City became the fourth ICANSERVE partner city in 2014.
-In 2020, Tagum City joined those in the forefront of implementing this early detection program.
+In 2020, Tagum City and San Juan City joined those in the forefront of implementing this early detection program.
+Baguio City signed up for Ating Dibdibin on March 21, 2025 and officially launched the program on May 28, 2025.

 Results of a research in Marikina City show that because of the foundation’s intervention, the program Ating Dibdibin has changed women’s behavior toward cancer.
 Those who attended the forums and screening sessions no longer fear breast cancer and regularly conduct monthly breast self exam.